 US policies impact choice in Ghana

-New restrictions on the right to choose in the United States are making an already urgent situation in Ghana worse.
-Since the passage of SB8 in Texas, which bans abortion after 6 weeks, anti-choice leaders in Ghana are pointing to the law as evidence that even “so-called developed countries” are re-thinking their abortion laws.
-They argue that Ghana should pass new restrictions as well.
+New restrictions on the right to choose in the United States in 2021 made an already urgent situation in Ghana worse.
+Since the passage of new state-level abortion restrictions, anti-choice leaders in Ghana pointed to the law as evidence that even “so-called developed countries” are re-thinking their abortion laws.
+They argued that Ghana should pass new restrictions as well.

 The changing landscape of anti-choice activism in Ghana